 With just a guitar, a backpack and a tour booked, Mads bought a one way ticket to Dublin, Ireland and left.
 Not knowing if he'd ever return home.
 In Europe, he performed on the streets, in cafes, bars, restaurants, open jams/mics, hostels, squats, protests, and venues supporting himself.
-It wasn't long until he was recognized and got a record deal for his single "Make Up My Mind", in Vienna, Austria, which got over 20,000 streams on Spotify within its first two weeks, played the Strange Days Music Festival in Italy, Edinburgh Fringe Festival in Scotland, played sold out and packed shows, and wrote and recorded new music inspired and influenced by the rich musical heritage and experiences of the European cultures and continent.
+It wasn't long until he was recognized and got a record deal for his single "Make Up My Mind", in Vienna, Austria, which got over 20,000 streams on Spotify within its first two weeks, played the Strange Days Music Festival in Italy, Edinburgh Fringe Festival in Scotland, played many shows, and wrote and recorded new music inspired and influenced by the rich musical heritage and experiences of the European cultures and continent.

 After nearly a year and a half of touring over 20 different countries and living across Europe Mads returned home to Seattle with a new international following, outlook and sound.
 This experience radically changed his life.
 Soon after he returned he got invited to perform at the Tacoma Dome for thousands of people opening for the Professional Bull Riding rodeo as well as playing multiple shows in the Seattle area.
 He also got an opportunity to record a new EP at Studio X, formerly known as Bad Animals, which he released on May 1st independently.
-After the release of his EP, he went on tour down the West Coast and played multiple headlining shows as well in California.
+After the release of his EP, he went on tour down the West Coast opening for William McCarthy of The Augustines and played multiple headlining shows as well in California.